whippingdot/whippingdot/README.md

 ## Other things...

 I discovered coding first when I got the Kano PC.
 It was a PC you could build and then use the Rasberry PI operating system on.
-Since then I started coding a lot and have improved considerably, being knowledgeable in HTML, CSS, JS, Nodejs, C++, and Python - but not excelent in those languages.
-I am still learning coding as I have a lot to improve.
-My goal as a developer is to do game development.
-I still think that goal is far off though as I am yet to learn C# or Unity...
+Since then I found CodeAcademy, and then found replit.
+CodeAcademy helped me learn the basics of Python and C++, and was really useful.
+Because my dad works in Microsoft, I was able to get LinkedIn Learning for free too and was able to use that to continue with my coding learning journey.
+Replit was useful at first for creating all sorts of programs, but I shifted to VSCode soon after, and got really into it.
+A few months after that I learnt Vim and used that in VSCode too.
+I tried out VS for a while but it was too complicated and I didn't like the interace so I gave up on it.
+I still use replit today for creating and developing websites as hosting websites on replit is really simple.
+I also really like the community share feature as you can share your projects with the public and see user feedback.

 ## Contact

 Contact me on replit by @ mentioning me.
 I also got discord recently, so you can find me by my tag 'Whippingdot#9819', but I currently do not allow friend requests and only I can give them for privacy reasons.
-You can contact me in an issue here if you want to talk to me on discord.
+You can contact me in an issue on this repo if you want to talk to me on discord.

 ## Long Metrics

 ![Metrics](https://github.com/whippingdot/whippingdot/blob/main/github-metrics.svg)

-## Kept for nostalgia

-### A para in moi lang

-Hav er eww. ai huup yewww ar~~t~~ guude. took loiter. baeeeee